Philip-Lucky/MicroPharma-project/README.md

 - **Frontend Framework:** A modern frontend framework like React or Angular is used to build the user interface, providing a rich and interactive experience for healthcare providers, suppliers, and other stakeholders.

-- **DevOps Tools:** Continuous integration and deployment are facilitated using DevOps tools like Jenkins or GitLab CI/CD, ensuring efficient development, testing, and deployment of the system.
+- **DevOps Tools:** Continuous integration and deployment are facilitated using DevOps ensuring efficient development, testing, and deployment of the system.

 ## Installation and Setup

 Detailed installation and setup instructions for Microfarma can be found in the project's documentation.
 It includes steps for deploying the microservices, configuring the system, and integrating with external services, such as logistics providers and databases.

-## Contributing

-Contributions to Microfarma are welcome!
-If you would like to contribute, please follow the guidelines outlined in the project's repository, including code style, documentation standards, and the pull request process.

 ## License

 Microfarma is released under the [MIT License](https://github.com/KOSASIH/Microfarma/blob/main/LICENSE).
-You are free to use, modify, and distribute the software according to the terms of the license.

-## Support

-For any questions, issues, or support related to Microfarma, please refer to the project's repository and open a new issue.
-The development team will be happy to assist you.

 ## Acknowledgments

-Microfarma is developed by a dedicated team of healthcare and technology professionals who are passionate about improving the pharmaceutical supply chain.
-We would like to express our gratitude to the open-source community for their invaluable contributions and inspiration.
+MicroPharma is developed by a dedicated team of healthcare and technology professionals who are passionate about improving the pharmaceutical supply chain.

-## System Requirements

-List the minimum system requirements for running Microfarma.
-Include details such as the operating system, hardware specifications, and software dependencies.

-## Deployment

-Provide step-by-step instructions on how to deploy Microfarma in a production or development environment.
-Include information on configuring the microservices, setting up databases, and any additional setup required.

-## Usage

-Explain how to use Microfarma from the perspective of different users.
-Provide examples and instructions for common tasks such as placing an order, managing inventory, and generating reports.

 ## API Documentation

-If Microfarma exposes APIs for integration with other systems, provide comprehensive documentation for the available endpoints, request/response formats, and authentication mechanisms.
+If MicroPharma exposes APIs for integration with other systems, provide comprehensive documentation for the available endpoints, request/response formats, and authentication mechanisms.
 Consider using tools like Swagger or Postman to generate and display API documentation.

-## Troubleshooting

-List common issues that users may encounter while using Microfarma and provide solutions or workarounds for each problem.
-Include information on how to troubleshoot common errors and where to find additional support.

-## Roadmap

-Outline the future development plans for Microfarma.
-Provide information on upcoming features, enhancements, and bug fixes.
-This gives users and contributors insights into the project's direction and encourages collaboration.

-## Changelog

-Document the changes and improvements made in each release of Microfarma.
-Include details about bug fixes, new features, and notable enhancements.
-This helps users and contributors keep track of the project's evolution.

-## Contributing Guidelines

-Provide guidelines for contributing to the Microfarma project.
-Include information on how to set up a development environment, coding standards, and the process for submitting pull requests.
-Specify any contribution guidelines or templates to follow.

-## Authors

-List the names or usernames of the core development team members who have contributed significantly to the Microfarma project.
-Provide links to their profiles or contact information.

-## Related Projects

-If there are any related projects or dependencies that Microfarma relies on or integrates with, mention them in this section.
-Provide links to their repositories or documentation for further reference.

-## Resources

-Include a list of external resources such as articles, tutorials, or documentation that can help users better understand Microfarma and its underlying technologies.

-Remember to update the README regularly to reflect any changes, updates, or new information about Microfarma.
-A well-maintained and comprehensive README can greatly benefit users, contributors, and the overall success of the project.

 ## Project Structure